Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Quantum Estimation Theory

-is the CFI of the prior PDF $p(\omega_{0})$.
-The denominator of Eq. \eqref{eq:vanTrees} is upper bounded by the analogue expression as in the frequentist approach, namely the average of the QFI $\mathcal{H}_{\omega_{0}}^{\text{freq}}$.
+is the CFI of the prior PDF $p(\omega_{0})$ and thus its value depends on the choice of the prior.
+The derivation requires similar regularity conditions, which we discuss in Appendix \ref{AppendixB}, for both the prior PDF and the PMF in Eq. \eqref{eq:PMFBayes}.
+In addition, $p(\omega_0)$ must vanish at the boundaries of the set $\Omega$.
+The denominator on the right-hand side of the inequality in Eq. \eqref{eq:vanTrees} is upper bounded by the analog expression as in the frequentist approach, namely, the average of the QFI $\mathcal{H}_{\omega_{0}}^{\text{freq}}$ \cite{Teklu_2009}.
 Hence,

 This motivates one to redefine the Bayesian version of the CFI and the QFI as

 and